 Summer Food Services

 Just as learning does not end when school lets out, neither does a child's need for good nutrition.
-The Summer Food Service Program (SFSP) provides free, nutritious breakfast and lunch to help children in low-income areas get the nutrition they need to learn, play and grow throughout the summer months while they are out of school.
+The Summer Food Service Program (SFSP) provides free, nutritious breakfasts and lunches to help children in low-income areas get the nutrition they need to learn, play, and grow throughout the summer months while they are out of school.

 As an extension of the National School Lunch Program, which is designed to guarantee eligible children free and nutritious breakfasts and lunches during the school year, the SFSP was created to guarantee these same children at least one nutritionally sound meal a day during their summer vacations.
-The SFSP is funded by the U.S. Department of Agriculture (USDA), through the Maryland State Department of Education (MSDE), and is administered locally by the Baltimore Housing Office of Community Services.
+The SFSP is funded by the U.S. Department of Agriculture (USDA) through the Maryland State Department of Education (MSDE), and is administered locally by the Baltimore City Department of Housing and Community Development.

 Become a SFSP Meal Serving Site

 Baltimore City encourages your participation in the program to assist us in providing this valuable service to the children and teens of Baltimore City.
 Any non-profit organization, church, day camp, community group, or city agency may qualify to become an SFSP site.